input-output-hk/cardano-sl/docs/delegation_design_spec.md

 A pointer address indirectly specifies the staking key that should control the stake of the address.
-It does so by referencing a certificate that has been published to the blockchain.
+It does so by referencing a delegation certificate that has been published to the blockchain.

 Concretely, for a pointer address, $\beta$ is a _certificate pointer_, given by the tuple $(N_\text{block}, N_\text{tx}, N_\text{cert})$, where $N_\text{block}$ is the number of a block in the chain, and
 $N_\text{tx}$ is the number of a transaction within that block.
-This transaction should, as its $N_\text{cert}$s metadata, contain a stakepool registration certificate[^pointer-heavyweight] (see
+This transaction should, as its $N_\text{cert}$s metadata, contain a heavyweight delegation certificate[^pointer-heavyweight] (see
 \ref{certificates-on-the-blockchain} below).

-[^pointer-heavyweight]: The research paper also allows pointer addresses to heavyweight certificates, but this is only needed for offline user wallets with cold staking and enhanced security.
-This is also the same case that requires a more relaxed version of chain delegation, which we decided to drop.
-So we can also restrict pointer addresses to point to registration certificates only.

 ### Enterprise Address